AlphaBeta1906/create-flask-app/README.md

 flask-create-app new
 ```

-or for more interactive with prompt
+for more interactive with propmt you can use

 ```bash
 flask-create-app create